The Manchurian Candidate (1962 film)

 The Manchurian Candidate is a 1962 American neo-noir political thriller film directed and produced by John Frankenheimer.
 The screenplay is by George Axelrod, based on the 1959 Richard Condon novel The Manchurian Candidate.
 The film's leading actors are Frank Sinatra, Laurence Harvey, and Janet Leigh, with co-stars Angela Lansbury, Henry Silva, and James Gregory.

 The plot centers on Korean War veteran Raymond Shaw, part of a prominent political family.
 Shaw is brainwashed by communists after his Army platoon is captured.
 He returns to civilian life in the United States, where he becomes an unwitting assassin in an international communist conspiracy.
 The group, which includes representatives of the People’s Republic of China and the Soviet Union, plans to assassinate the presidential nominee of an American political party, with the death leading to the overthrow of the U.S. government.

 The film was released in the United States on October 24, 1962, at the height of U.S.–Soviet hostility during the Cuban Missile Crisis.
 It was widely acclaimed by Western critics and was nominated for two Academy Awards: Best Supporting Actress (Angela Lansbury) and Best Editing.
+Lansbury also won the Golden Globe Award for Best Supporting Actress.
 It was selected in 1994 for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

 Plot

-Soviet and Chinese soldiers capture a U.S. Army platoon during the Korean War, taking them to communist China.
+During the Korean War, Soviet and Chinese soldiers capture a U.S. Army platoon, taking them to communist China.
 Three days later, Sergeant Raymond Shaw and Captain Bennett "Ben" Marco return to UN lines.
 Upon Marco's recommendation, Shaw is awarded the Medal of Honor for saving his soldiers' lives in combat, though two men were killed.
-Shaw returns to the U.S., where his mother, Eleanor Iselin, exploits his heroism to further the political career of her husband, Senator John Iselin.
-When asked to describe Shaw, two soldiers in his unit uniformly respond that he is the kindest, bravest, warmest, most wonderful human being they have ever known.
-In fact, Shaw is a strict, cold, unsympathetic loner hated by his men.
+Shaw returns to the United States, where his mother, Eleanor Iselin, exploits his heroism to further the political career of her husband, Senator John Iselin.
+When asked to describe Shaw, two soldiers in his unit uniformly respond that "he is the kindest, bravest, warmest, most wonderful human being [they] have ever known."
+In actuality, Shaw is a strict, cold, unsympathetic loner hated by his men.

 After Marco is promoted to major and assigned to Army Intelligence, he has a recurring nightmare: a hypnotized Shaw blithely murders two soldiers from his platoon before an assembly of communist military leaders to demonstrate their revolutionary brainwashing technique.